Medicine is a calling, not a business: Henry Mintzberg

 In his book, Mintzberg shatters the myth that Canadian health care is publicly funded and Americans have privately funded care.

-"Given how much of our system is private — for example, medications for many people, ambulance services, dentistry, there's all kinds of things that don't fall under medicare — I think we run around 60 or 70 per cent," he tells Michael Enright.
+"Given how much of our system is private — for example, medications for many people, ambulance services, dentistry, there's all kinds of things that don't fall under medicare — I think we run around 60 or 70 per cent," he told Michael Enright.

 "But if you add up all the things that are government in the United States, with Medicare, Medicaid and Obamacare…it's not that much different than ours in the end."